 If you stay in downtown Tempe, you don’t need a rental car for the days you don’t plan to leave Tempe.
 You can even conveniently visit Phoenix via the light rail.
 We spent our first three days in the area without a rental car, as I’m a big fan of not driving if I don’t have to.
 We utilized both the Uber and Lyft apps, and also the local Grid Bikes system.

-There are 30 Grid Bikes docking stations around Tempe, and over 100 stations in the Phoenix, Tempe and Mesa area.
+There are GoHopr docking stations where you can rent bikes to cycle around Tempe.
+There over 100 stations in the Phoenix, Tempe and Mesa area.
 There’s a docking station near City Hall, which is just a block from Tempe Mission Palms.
 Just download the Social Bicycles App.

 South Mountain Park and Preserve

 You can also go for a hike up nearby South Mountain Park and Preserve, which is right on the edge of Tempe and Phoenix.
 With over 16,000 acres and 51 miles of trails, it’s one of the largest parks in the country.
 Go for a hike, bike ride or just drive up to the top of the mountain for a fantastic view overlooking the area.
 Unfortunately, we were running tight on time and didn’t quite make it to the top before having to return the rental car at the airport.
 But we enjoyed all the tall saguaro and other cacti on a little hike near the visitor center.

 Check out Tempe City Hall as the inverted pyramid structure, built in 1970, is one of several surprising aspects of a visit to Tempe.
 It’s as if a sun god designed a pyramid, then became angry and threw it, and it landed upside down in the Sonoran Desert.
 The actual architects were Michael Goodwin and Kemper Goodwin.

 Another Day Trip from Tempe: Apache Trail Drive to Tortilla Flat